 The chances of a strengthened manufacturing sector in the 1990s will be influenced by changes in public policy.
 Efforts to reduce the budget deficit on the revenue side can result in further increases in the tax burden on saving and investment.

-In contrast, action on the budget deficits via spending cuts would be constructive, especially if the cuts focus on consumption.
-It is worrisome that budget deficits have become a means for converting private saving into public consumption.
-A lower deficit should also reduce the pressure on real interest rates.
-That would reduce the high cost of capital in the United States, a key deterrent to competitiveness.
+In contrast, action on the budget deficits via spending cuts would reduce the pressure on real interest rates.
+That should help to reduce the relatively high cost of capital in the United States, a key deterrent to competitiveness.

-Should domestic protectionist pressures succeed in erecting additional trade barriers, much of the burden would be borne by the industries using the higher-priced, protected products.
-Conversely, new trade barriers put in place by the European Community could inhibit U.S. exports.
+Should domestic protectionist pressures succeed in erecting additional trade barriers, much of the burden would be borne by the industries using the higher-priced protected products.
+Conversely, new trade barriers on the part of the European Community could inhibit U.S. exports.